 Once in the diving capsule, depending on visibility and season, there is a wealth of animals and plants to discover.
 Hold your breath watching fishes, prawns, algae and jellyfish floating by graciously.
 3D-films take you on a journey through the Baltic Sea and tropical coral reefs alike.
 Learn more about the biotope sea, its flora, fauna and threats.

-The first "diving gondola" was brought into operation in Heringsdorf in 2006.
-Sellin and Groemitz followed in 2008 and 2009 respectively.
+The first "diving gondola" was brought into operation in Zinnowitz in 2006.
+Sellin, Groemitz and Zingst followed in 2008, 2009 and 2013 respectively.

 The Kiel Canal (Nord-Ostsee-Kanal) is the most heavily used artificial seaway in the world.
 With over 40,000 vessels passing through every year it puts the Panama and Suez Canals on the second and third spots correspondingly.
 It was officially opened in 1895 and offers a timesaving and safer route avoiding Skagen and the storm-prone seas.

-Around 30 km inland, the Kiel Canal surprises with a "flying" ferry.
+Around 30 km inland, the Kiel Canal surprises with a "flying" ferry (currently out of service).
 It is located at, the tallest landmark of the town of Rendsburg, the rail viaduct.
 The ferry had its 90th birthday in December 2003 and together with the rail viaduct they were declared listed monuments in 1988.

 The crossing of the 135m-wide Kiel Canal takes a mere 1.5 minutes.
 It transports up to 6 cars and 60 pedestrians at a time and leaves the banks every 7.5 minutes.
 Shipping is the only constraint to its timetable.
 When a ship has a distance of 800 metres or less, the ferry has to wait.
 As with all Canal crossings, it is free of charge.